-- Continue to improve methods to reduce contamination by swim bladder species when using current AOS technology to estimate orange roughy acoustic biomass, and determine the potential magnitude of possible errors. - Greater detail is needed on the performance of tows or transects from surveys, especially when there are issues with them.
+- Continue to improve methods to reduce contamination by swim-bladder species when using current AOS technology to estimate orange roughy acoustic biomass, and determine the potential magnitude of possible errors. - Greater detail is needed on the performance of tows or transects from surveys, especially when there are issues with them.
 Such detail should be included in the comment field and will enable analysts to determine how or whether to include them in models. - Provide a more detailed protocol for otolith collections in surveys to ensure sufficient otoliths are collected.
-For example, it may be useful to oversample in case insufficient samples are collected subsequently. - Re-examine the M=0.045 and h=0.75 assumptions for each orange roughy assessment, including estimation within and outside models and the determination of appropriate priors. - Review the appropriateness of assuming a 5% catch overrun for current and recent years. - Adequate age information is needed for all stocks including from commercial fisheries. - Locate data on Enterprise Allocation (the system used to award quota for deepwater species in the 3 years prior to the full introduction of the QMS a precursor to the QMS) catches and limits for 1983-86 and include these in Plenary catch tables and graphs, as well as in stock assessments.
+For example, it may be useful to oversample in case insufficient samples are collected subsequently. - Re-examine the M=0.045 and h=0.75 assumptions for each orange roughy assessment, including estimation within and outside models and the determination of appropriate priors. - Review the appropriateness of assuming a 5% catch overrun for current and recent years. - Adequate age information is needed for all stocks including from commercial fisheries. - Locate data on Enterprise Allocation (the system used to award quota for deepwater species in the 3 years prior to the full introduction of the QMS a precursor to the QMS) catches and limits for 1983-86 and include these in Plenary catch tables and graphs, as well as in stock assessments. - Review the Management Strategy Evaluation and the resulting Harvest Control Rule, along with their application, in a technical Working Group to ensure that the approach still represents best practice. - Re-evaluate stock structure assumptions as new data become available, potentially making use of relevant novel techniques (genetics, tagging). - Further investigate the relationship between maturity and spawning, and the potential for agedependent skipped spawning.